celery/celery/docs/configuration.rst

 ~~~~~~~~~~~~~~~~

 Name of the ETA scheduler class used by the worker.
-Default is :class:`kombu.async.hub.timer.Timer`, or one overrided
+Default is :class:`kombu.async.hub.timer.Timer`, or set by the
-by the pool implementation.
+pool implementation.

 .. _conf-celerybeat: